THE RED BULLETIN: You earn your living as an adventure photographer. When was the last time you were scared on the job?

-Paraglider Tom De Dorlodot landed in the village and organized the rescue chain.
-A team got me off the mountain and we traveled by Jeep until a swollen river blocked our path.
+Paraglider Tom De Dorlodot landed in the village and organised the rescue chain.
+A team fetched me off the mountain and we travelled by Jeep until a swollen river blocked our path.
 Local villagers carried me across a makeshift bridge, then we waited there for another Jeep.
 We got to the hospital eight hours later.
 I reaped the rewards of rule two there: having professionals on board.

 How do you cope with setbacks like that?

-I didn’t have much choice but to throw myself back into whatever work I could still do.
-As a freelancer, I had no salary to pay for the medical bills.
-I felt sorry for my ex-boyfriend who had to help me on a job carrying my equipment while I followed on crutches.
+I didn’t have much choice but to throw myself into whatever work I could still do.
+As a freelancer, I had no salary to pay for the physiotherapist bills.
+I felt sorry for my ex-boyfriend as he tried helping me on a job where he carried my equipment out onto an Australian rules football field, while I followed on crutches.
 My face had stitches and I had a very red eye.
-I think people thought I was a victim of domestic abuse.
+I think passers-by thought I was a victim of domestic abuse.

 What do you learn about yourself when you’re constantly exposed to danger?

 Your weaknesses are revealed mercilessly.
 So I can be patient when it comes to photography, but I can’t be at all when it comes to taking care of my health.
 That’s changed now.

 Have you got any tips for how to get an adrenalin rush without risking your health?